 Ensure that you are descriptive when answering questions, by always giving examples of your previous work.

-Prior to the interview think about the key skills required by successful sales person, such as organisational skills, being a team player, goal orientated etc. and then note down some examples from your life when you used these successfully.
+Prior to the interview think about the key skills required by successful salesperson, such as organisational skills, being a team player, goal-orientated, etc. and then note down some examples from your life when you used these successfully.

 When the opportunity arises use some of these examples when answering questions, be specific in your answers: when, where and how are important.
 If you are vague or unspecific with your examples, your interviewer may think you are making them up or they may become bored.

-Organisational skills = Relate the time you had to reorganize the department, the challenges you overcame and the result you achieved.
+- Organisational Skills = Relate the time you had to reorganize the department, the challenges you overcame and the result you achieved.

-Communication skills = Relate how you resolved a conflict between two colleagues, what the problem was, how you helped resolve it.
+- Communication Skills = Relate how you resolved a conflict between two colleagues, what the problem was, how you helped resolve it.

-Team player = Again relate how you joined a project team, what your role in the team was, how you worked alongside your colleagues and what the ultimate result was.
+- Team Player = Again relate how you joined a project team, what your role in the team was, how you worked alongside your colleagues and what the ultimate result was.

-Target/Goal orientated = Relate a goal or target you have had to achieve, the preparations you made, what challenges you faced, and how you overcame them, and finally what the end result was.
+- Target/Goal Orientated = Relate a goal or target you have had to achieve, the preparations you made, what challenges you faced, and how you overcame them, and finally what the end result was.

-Using real life stories to ‘flesh’ out your answers will demonstrate to the interviewer that you can ‘walk your talk’ and this, again, is a key attribute of successful salespeople.
+Using real-life stories to ‘flesh’ out your answers will demonstrate to the interviewer that you can ‘walk your talk’ and this, again, is a key attribute of successful salespeople.

 Closing the Interview

-During the interview you may pick up little ‘signs’ that indicate if you have done well (given all your preparation, you should have), if these signs appear positive, all good and well, but do not be tempted to ‘jump the gun’ with a comment like: ‘So when do I start?’
+During the interview, you may pick up little ‘signs’ that indicate if you have done well (given all your preparation, you should have), if these signs appear positive, all good and well, but do not be tempted to ‘jump the gun’ with a comment like: ‘So when do I start?’
 Assuming all the signs have been positive, you need to discuss the ‘next stage’ in the process.
-The interviewer may have already broached this (if they have then it’s a good indication that the interview is drawing to a close) by telling you when you are likely to hear if you are successful or if there will be a second interview - if the interview is drawing to close and these questions are still unanswered you need to ask them.
+The interviewer may have already broached this (if they have then it’s a good indication that the interview is drawing to a close) by telling you when you are likely to hear if you are successful or if there will be a second interview—if the interview is drawing to close and these questions are still unanswered you need to ask them.

 Finally, by the time the interview is over, you need to have left your prospective employers with two strong impressions, firstly that you are the right person for the position and secondly that you want the position; if you have prepared well and followed the tips above then you should have made these two key impressions, and so have the best chance of landing the role.

-If you do attain the position, then give yourself a mental pat on the back for job well done.
+If you do obtain the position, then give yourself a mental pat on the back for a job well done.
 If the position is not destined to be yours, then treat the whole thing as a learning experience and move on to the next opportunity knowing that you can improve on this experience.